 Non-Residential: 80% of the added value

 It depends on your location and the kind of panels you plan to use.
-With the winter months in Florida being very mild, you have a wide time window to install your panels, though they won't achieve peak performance until summer arrives.
+With the winter months in Florida being very mild, you have significant leeway to install your panels, though they won't hit peak performance until summer arrives.

-You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
+You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 In perennially-sunny Country Walk, you could make enough from your solar panels to recoup your investment in 10.4 years per 5 kW of rated capacity at maximum.

 Solar panels are on par with other forms of renewable energy.
 They have low maintenance costs and today's systems can stand up to the worst conditions.